So, you’re spending three days in London. That’s brilliant.

-With this Ultimate London Itinerary, we’ve got you covered.
-Here’s everything you should see, eat, and experience during your three days in London.
+With this Ultimate 3 day London Itinerary, we’ve got you covered.
+Here’s everything you should see, eat, and experience during your 3 days in London.

-Before we start talking about what to do in London, let’s quickly talk about where to stay!
+Before we start talking about what to do in during your 3 days in London, let’s quickly talk about where to stay!

 Chelsea is a very safe, upscale neighborhood in Southwest London with lots of shopping.
-It’s only a couple of Tube stops away from the center of London, so we absolutely loved staying in this area.
+It’s only a couple of Tube stops away from central London, so we absolutely loved staying in this area.
 You can find other great deals on Chelsea hotels here.

 You can find amazing accommodation deals throughout London with this link!